Natsue Washizu: Entertainment career

 In October 1952, at the age of four, Washizu debuted as a singer under the name Kurumi Kobato at Nihon Gekijō's Aki no Odori, as the youngest singer in the history of Nihon Gekijō.
 From December of the same year, she appeared on Chienowa Club on Radio Tokyo as a children's singer, and when this program was transferred to Radio Tokyo TV with the establishment of the TV station, she became the host, appearing regularly for 16 years until March 1968, when the program was terminated.
 In 1953, she signed with Victor Entertainment.

 While in elementary school, between 1955 and 1961, she was the cover girl of the magazine Nakayoshi, and acted in the Japan's first television drama Ponpoko Monogatari on Radio Tokyo TV and the television drama series Donguri Nikki on Nippon TV.

 From 1964 to 1966, when she was a high school student, she was the Onē-san on Captain Doremifa on NHK Educational, which became a regular program, and appeared as the first Onē-san on Nakayoshi Rhythm, the successor program of Captain Doremifa, from 1966 to 1972 after entering university.

 From April 1972 to March 1974, she appeared on Okāsan to issho on NHK as Uta no Onē-san.
 She was also the host of the talk and variety show Afternoon Show on TV Asahi.

 As a voice actress, Washizu voiced the character Kozue Ayuhara, the heroine of the anime Attack No. 1 aired on Fuji TV.
 In 1980, she voiced Snow White, the main character in the Disney film Snow White and the Seven Dwarfs.
 She was chosen as the voice actress for Snow White for her non-classic singing style and young-sounding singing voice.

 From 1976 to 1986, she appeared on Otassha desuka, and for ten years served as the host of Otassha Club, the first TV program for the elderly in Japan, aired on NHK Educational.

 Washizu was awarded the 17th Kurushima Takehiko Culture Prize in 1978.
 In 1983, she was awarded Japan Children's Song Award, Special Award.

 When Otassha Club was reorganized in its 11th year, Washizu decided to study in the United Kingdom when her regular program ended for the first time since her debut at the age of four.

 In 2004, Washizu made a return to the television on Yōkoso!
 Mother Goose no sekai he, that was aired from December 2004 to January 2005 on NHK Educational, in which she lectured about her research on English nursery rhymes.

-By 2015, she only used her professional name "Kurumi Kobato" when voice acting the Disney character Snow White.
+By 2015, she used her professional name "Kurumi Kobato" when voice acting the Disney character Snow White.